iamcarrico/Spacesim/readme.md

 #Testing
 A testing account is included in the .sql file.
-The username is testing the password is testing.
-Imaginative, I know.
+The username is "testing" and the password is "testing"

+#Caveats
+This code is in no way secure and should be treated as such.